Nether Broughton

-Nether Broughton is a village and former civil parish, now in the parish of Broughton and Old Dalby, in the Melton district, in Leicestershire, England.
+Nether Broughton is a village and former civil parish, now in the parish of Broughton and Old Dalby, in the Melton district of Leicestershire, England.
 Broughton and Old Dalby's parish council is based in Nether Broughton.
 The village lies on the main A606 road between Melton Mowbray and Nottingham.
-The neighbouring village of Upper Broughton is on the same road, but within Nottinghamshire county.
+The neighbouring village of Upper Broughton is on the same road, but within Nottinghamshire.
 In 1931 the parish had a population of 345.
 On 1 April 1936 the parish was abolished to form "Broughton and Old Dalby".

 Heritage

 In 1887, John Bartholomew described the village as follows: